-As the Higher Education Strategic Planning Committee moved through their work, they identified three critical areas the system of higher education must address substantively in order to move its agenda forward: 1) Demand that Outpaces Capacity, 2) A Broken Pipeline, and 3) A Disjointed System.
+As the Higher Education Strategic Planning Committee moved through their work, they identified four critical focus the system of higher education must address: 1) An Unsustainable System, 2) A Disjointed System, 3) Demand that Outpaces Capacity, and 4) A Broken Pipeline.

-There are varied ways in which the Committee's recommendations can be accomplished; but, none of them can be accomplished without some commitment of resources.
-The commitment level may vary; some may be accomplished with existing resources, and some will require that the state restore a basic level of support for higher education.
-However, to substantially move a completion agenda forward, the public and legislature must affirm a commitment to higher education beyond keeping the doors open.
+There are varied ways in which the following recommendations can be accomplished.
+Some may be accomplished with existing resources, and some will require that the state restore a basic level of support for higher education.
+However, to substantially move a "5 in 10" agenda forward, the public and legislature must affirm a commitment to higher education beyond keeping doors open.

-To that end, the key recommendations that are identified have been evaluated relative to the current and recommended conditions of higher education revenues to determine under which scenarios each is possible.
-Those three conditions are described below, along with strategies for realizing change.
+To that end, the key recommendations that are identified have been evaluated to determine under which conditions or scenarios each recommendation is possible.
+Those identified conditions are: